cocotb/cocotb/docs/source/junit.rst

 Attachments
 ===========

-Simulation log and waveform files will be attached to generated JUnix XML file by using :ref:`junit-attributes-property` and :ref:`junit-attributes-system-out` XML elements.
+Simulation log and waveform files will be attached to generated JUnit XML file by using :ref:`junit-attributes-property` and :ref:`junit-attributes-system-out` XML elements.
 List of files that should be attached can be defined by using the :envvar:`COCOTB_ATTACHMENTS` environment variable.